 Starting Your Business

-- answers to one-off questions or queries;
+- one-off questions or queries about starting your business

 I must say personally that I find your approach to offering advice on business law very fresh and uncomplicated and look forward to working together more frequently in the future.

 Including a business in your will Most people will be aware of the need to have a will for their personal affairs, but may not have thought about business wills.
 Business owners should give thought to their business assets at the same time as any personal matters....

 Business LPAs Setting up and running a business can be hard work, and often doesn’t leave much time to think about yourself.
 But have you thought of what might happen if you are no longer able to make decisions for your company?
 It can be a good idea to have a Lasting...

 Small business succession planning Many small business owners only consider succession planning when they are approaching retirement, or have already made the decision to leave the business.
 But life is full of unexpected events, good and bad, and having a well...

 Even the smallest businesses will need to deal with contracts and agreements on a day to day basis.
 But what is a contract, and when will an agreement be legally enforceable?
 Here we answer some of the key questions you should be aware of.
 What is a contract?
 A...